-- (i) Introduction The objectives of introducing internal assessment are: (i) To develop in the students the ability for critical analysis and evaluation of legal problems; (ii) to develop communication skill, both oral and written; (iii) to create an awareness of current socio-legal problems; (iv) to ensure the involvement and participation of students in academic programmes; and (v) to make evaluation of students a continuous process.
+- (i) Introduction -The objectives of introducing internal assessment are: (i) to develop in the students the ability for critical analysis and evaluation of legal problems; (ii) to develop communication skill, both oral and written; (iii) to create an awareness of current socio-legal problems; (iv) to ensure the involvement and participation of students in academic programmes; and (v) to make evaluation of students a continuous process.
 In order to achieve these objectives it is imperative that internal assessment is made by teachers in a fair and objective manner and in an atmosphere of total transparency and confidence.
-The following guidelines are issued to secure fairness, objectivity and transparency in internal assessment. - (ii) Attendance (a) For each subject attendance shall be taken from the first the class after admission and recorded in a register maintained by the teacher.
+The following guidelines are issued to secure fairness, objectivity and transparency in internal assessment. - (ii) Attendance (a) For each subject attendance shall be taken in the class and recorded in a register maintained by the teacher.
 A statement of attendance shall be prepared every month which shall be available for inspection by the students.
 Complaints, if any, shall be brought to the notice of the teacher and the Principal before the seventh working day of the publication of the statement.

-- (b) Students representing the College / University in Sports / Games, Arts / Cultural events or Moot Courts, Client Counseling competitions, Academic activities and Office bearers of the College / University Union may, with the prior permission of the Principal, take part in such competitions or activities and be given attendance as directed by the Principal for such participation, subject to a maximum of 10 days in a semester. - (iii) Test Paper Two test papers shall be conducted for each subject in a semester and average marks of two test papers shall be taken as internal mark for Test paper.
-The marks obtained by each student in the test paper shall be announced by the teacher within ten days from the date of the test paper and shall also be recorded in a register maintained by the teacher. - (iv) Assignment Every student shall write one assignment for each paper, on a subject chosen in consultation with the teacher the assignment should reflect the ability of the student to identify and use materials and his/her capacity for original thinking, critical analysis and evaluation.
+Students representing the College/University in Sports/Games, Arts/Cultural events or Moot Courts, Client Counseling competitions, Academic activities and Office bearers of the College/University Union may, with the prior permission of the Principal, take part in such competitions or activities and be given attendance as directed by the Principal for such participation, subject to a maximum of 10 days in a semester.

+- (iii) Test Paper Two test papers shall be conducted for each subject in a semester and average marks of the two test papers shall be taken.
+The marks obtained by each student in the test paper shall be announced by the teacher within ten days from the date of the test paper and shall also be recorded in a register maintained by the teacher. - (iv) Assignment Every student shall write one assignment for each paper, on a subject chosen in consultation with the teacher.
+The assignment should reflect the ability of the student to identify and use materials and his/her capacity for original thinking, critical analysis and evaluation.
 Each student shall select the topic of assignment before the 20th working day of the semester.

 The assignment shall be submitted before a date prescribed by the teacher.
-If the assignment shall be submitted before a date prescribed by the teacher.
 If the assignment submitted by a student is found to be unsatisfactory by the teacher, the student shall be given an option to revise the assignment or write an assignment on another subject chosen in consultation with the teacher.